The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet

 1. A pack for your raft

-If you’re a first timer and own a regular hiking backpack, make do with that, but having tried both I prefer the latter.
+If you’re a first timer and own a regular hiking backpack, make do with that, but having tried both I prefer a harness.
 You’re on the water so waterproofness trounces all-day carrying comfort.
-I find the best combination is a submersible UDB duffle with an easy-to-use full-length drysuit zip closure that’s tougher and as airtight as your packraft.
-It also provides high-volume back-up flotation should you get a flat on the water.
-This is important and reassuring.
-And with a genuinely submersible bag like this there’s not need to pack stuff in endless dry bags ‘just to be on the safe side’.
+I find the best combination is my submersible UDB duffle that’s tougher and as airtight as a packraft.
+It also provides high-volume back-up flotation should you get a flat on the water; important and reassuring.
+And with a genuinely submersible bag there’s not need to pack stuff in endless dry bags ‘just to be on the safe side’.
 A UDB or similar is as airtight as a jam jar.

 Remember: with any big backpack the key to support and comfort is a stiff board or frame connecting the hip belt and shoulder strap mounts so the weight can be carried low on your hips, not hanging from your burning shoulders.